 - SERDC Wants to Hear from Southeast MRFs

 - Announcements and Opportunities

 - Pricing Trends

 - Past RBAC Newsletters

-The 2020 Recycling Business Development Grant Request for Proposals, including the application materials, will be released and posted on RBAC’s grant webpage in September 2019.
-It is anticipated that the 2020 Recycling Business Development Grant priorities will focus on materials impacted by challenged recycling market conditions.
-For more information, contact Mike Greene at (919) 707-8137.
+The 2021 Recycling Business Development Grant Request for Proposals, including the application materials, will be released and posted on RBAC’s grant webpage in September 2020.
+The 2021 Recycling Business Development Grant priorities will focus on materials impacted by challenged recycling market conditions.
+For more information, contact Mike Greene (919) 707-8137 or Matt James at (919) 707-8133.

 The Recycling Business Assistance Center (RBAC) is a program of the N.C.
 Division of Environmental Assistance and Customer Service (DEACS) that provides technical, business and financial assistance to recycling companies.